Vincent River (play)

 Vincent River is a one act stage play by Philip Ridley.
-It was Ridley's fourth stage play for adults and premiered at the Hampstead Theatre, London on 6 September 2000.
+It was Ridley's fourth stage play and premiered at the Hampstead Theatre, London on 6 September 2000.
 The production was the last major collaboration between Ridley and director Mathew Lloyd, who had previously directed the majority of Ridley's other theatrical works.

-It is believed that the play in part draws from Ridley's unpublished radio play October Scars the Skin which was broadcast on BBC Radio 4 on 16 January 1989.
-The story like Vincent River involved a mother of a murdered homosexual who befriends his son's lover and also featured a character called Vincent.

 Plot

 The story plays out in realtime and is set in a rundown flat in Dagenham.

-There a woman called Anita is moving in following the death of Vincent, her son who was killed in a homophobic attack which resulted in her discovering that he was a homosexual in the aftermath of his murder.
+A woman called Anita is moving in following the death of Vincent, her son who was killed in a homophobic attack, which resulted in her discovering that he was a homosexual.

-In the play we see her interact with Davey, a boy who claims to have been the first to find Vincent's corpse and who wants to know as much as he can about Vincent from Anita.
+In the play, she interacts with Davey, a boy who claims to have been the first to find Vincent's corpse and who wants to know as much as he can about Vincent from Anita.

-Notable Stage Productions
+Notable stage productions

-On Film
+On film

 In 2005 Marianne Epin and Cyrille Thouvenin starred in the play at the Théâtre du Marais in Paris, which was also filmed and released as a television movie.
 It is available on region 2 DVD.

-The play has been compared to the 2014 film, Lilting, starring Ben Whishaw, Cheng Pei Pei and Andrew Leung and written and directed by Hong Khaou.
-The story similar to the play is about a man who approaches the mother of his deceased gay lover to try and connect and understand their loss.
+The play has been compared to the 2014 film Lilting, starring Ben Whishaw, Cheng Pei Pei and Andrew Leung and written and directed by Hong Khaou.
+The story, similar to the play, is about a man who approaches the mother of his deceased gay lover to try and connect and understand their loss.